LRWyatt801/atlas-system_algorithms/README.md

 - [pathfinding/](./pathfinding)
 - [red_black_tree/](./red_black_tree)

-Each directory will have a more in depth README due to each one being its own project.
+Each project includes a dedicated README with detailed explanations, design decisions, and usage instructions.

 ## About the Developer